reconbug/dotfiles-3/README.md

 Heavily inspired by https://github.com/denysdovhan/dotfiles.

 ## Your Repo Structure
-This project assumes a repository folder structure like the following:
+This project assumes a local repository folder structure like the following:
 ```
 ~/Projects
 ~/Projects/Forks